KNSN (AM)

-KNSN (1240 kHz) is an AM radio station licensed to San Diego, California, United States.
-The station is owned by Crawford Media Group, through licensee Kiertron, Inc. It airs a brokered Christian radio format, mostly simulcast with co-owned KBRT (740 AM) in Costa Mesa.
-Programs include half-hour weekday shows from Charles Stanley, Joyce Meyer and David Jeremiah.
+KNSN (1240 AM) is a radio station licensed to San Diego, California, United States.
+Owned by Crawford Media Group through licensee Kiertron, Inc., it airs a brokered Christian format, mostly simulcast with KBRT (740 AM) in Costa Mesa.
 Studios for KBRT and KNSN are on Airway Avenue in Costa Mesa.

-KNSN transmits with a power of 550 watts, day and night, with its transmitter off Newton Avenue in San Diego, at the intersection of Route 15 and Interstate 5.
-KNSN shares the tower with KURS (1040 AM).
-Programming on KNSN is also heard on 15-watt FM translator station K277DG at 103.3 MHz in San Diego.
+KNSN's transmitter is sited off Newton Avenue in San Diego, at the intersection of Route 15 and Interstate 5.
+KNSN is also heard on low-power FM translator K277DG at 103.3 MHz in San Diego.